Ok, the picture is from about 2-3 years after what I’m about to write about, but it is close to the correct time period.

-Back around 1995-1996 I didn’t have the money to pay for Internet access.
+Back around 1995-1996, I didn’t have the money to pay for Internet access.
 It was dial-up and hourly.
-Now I could have been like some people I know and use borrowed AOL credentials to dial the 800 number, this number charged per the minute.
+Now I could have been like some people I know and use borrowed AOL credentials to dial the 800 number, this number charged per minute.
 I didn’t do that.
-I had a shell account for awhile at The Well, but had to give that up due to funds.
+I had a shell account for a while at The Well but had to give that up due to funds.
 I logged into every BBS I could find locally and killed time that way to satisfy my drive of technology.
 It wasn’t enough though.

-I could telnet, FTP, go to text based web pages.
+I could telnet, FTP, and go to text-based web pages.
 Further testing showed that the line would disconnect you after an hour or two, but you could dial right back in.
 I never received a busy signal – so in essence this was an internet connection all to myself.
-You didn’t even have to log into it with your library card, because who would spend hours browsing a card catalog.
-I connected to chat accounts, checked my email via an account I could telnet to.
+You didn’t even have to log into it with your library card, because who would spend hours browsing a card catalog?
+I connected to chat accounts, and checked my email via an account I could telnet to.
 I could even download software slowly over this account.
 If I remember correctly I could download 5 megabytes to the library shell account and then download them to my computer from there.
-This was awesome for an internet starved poor boy like me.
+This was awesome for an internet-starved poor boy like me.

 I managed to get home that evening and the line was busy.
 Oops.
-Instead of a bank of modems the library had a single one.
-I mean, how often and long were people going to login to the card catalog from their computers.
+Instead of a bank of modems, the library had a single one.
+I mean, how often and long were people going to log in to the card catalog from their computers?
 I spent the next month playing cat and mouse getting in.
 When I had the connection I monopolized it all I could.
 After that month I could hardly ever get in.
 The dream was over since I shared the information.
 Access to the internet was once again sporadic.
-I could have gone down the library and done it from their computers – but I only ever did that the one time.
+I could have gone down to the library and done it from their computers – but I only ever did that one time.
 I had to now find another way to access the Internet.
-Eventually I went through a few different methods of working outside of the system, and that lead to actually paying for an account around 2001.
+Eventually, I went through a few different methods of working outside of the system, and that led to actually paying for an account around 2001.
 I did scrape by purloining access somewhat regularly through different methods for five years, so I couldn’t complain.
-At 20.00 a month (which at the start that wouldn’t even have been unlimited access only 20 hours a month) – I saved over 1200.00 and still had access.
+At 20.00 a month (which at the start wouldn’t even have been unlimited access only 20 hours a month) – I saved over 1200.00 and still had access.
 For those few months though with the library, it was my own private world.